 A layer of alkyd must be placed between opaque paint and the glazes.
 So once the opaque layers dry, a sealing layer of alkyd will act as an isolating layer, preventing the glazes from sinking into or lifting up the opaque paint.
 This is also helpful for students, who can wipe the glaze off of the surface as they are learning.

 These technical tips, paired with planning before beginning to glaze, will enable you to create a beautiful luminosity and color in any painting!
+If you've found your paintings appear flat when try, learning how to glaze an oil painting is what you need to learn next!

 Before a student begins to glaze, it is critical that they know where the glaze is needed and have a plan.
 Of course, as our Evolve students learn we guide them in how to know where the glaze is needed and teach them how to make proper plans.